ajcampbell1333/LBEAST_Unreal/README.md

 - **Haptic Platform Controller**
 - **Embedded Device Controller**
 - **Pro Audio Controller**
+- **Pro Lighting Controller**

+LBEAST Actors are available in the **Place Actors** menu:
+- **Arcade Payment Manager**

-All components are fully Blueprint-compatible with exposed properties and functions.
+All components and actors are fully Blueprint-compatible with exposed properties and functions.

 </div>